 The Belfast (Maine) Area Friends Meeting began as an independent worship group under the care of Vassalboro Quarterly Meeting in 1982.
 Two years after being set off as a monthly meeting in 1988, it changed its name slightly to the current Belfast Area Friends Meeting.

-The Belfast Area Friends Meetings is sparsely documented, with only three state of the society reports from the early 1990s and an address listing of members.
+The Belfast Area Friends Meetings includes state of the society reports, meeting minutes, an address listing of members, and other miscellaneous records.

 Gift of New England Yearly Meeting of Friends, April 2017